 How to reach: Gaggal Airport (18 km from Mcleodganj) is the nearest airport.
 Pathankot Junction (90 km from Mcleodganj) is the nearest railway head.
 Volvos and non-AC buses by Himachal Roadways ply between these destinations and Delhi.

 Dalhousie is a picturesque hill station, nestled in the Himalayas.
 One of the most invigorating tourist places in north India, it is characterized by lofty mountains, sparkling river, luxuriant valleys, and colonial houses.
 Its serenity makes it a perfect choice for honeymooners, solo travelers, and photographers.
+And while you’re here, don’t forget to visit the ever-so-delightful Khajjiar, that is often called the Mini Switzerland of India!

 Key attractions: Chamba, Khajjiar, Dainkund Peak, Kalatop Wild Reserve, Panchpula, and St. Francis Catholic Church